Connect with us

 Data reporting, transfer, and sharing are also convenient.
 You can stream and access data from secure servers or integrate them into your enterprise software tools, such as transportation management system (TMS), warehouse management system (WMS), enterprise resource planning (ERP), etc.

-If your business’s temperature monitoring device allows the integration of live cold chain data with cloud-based analytics and data storage solutions, you can maximize your big data for predictive analytics.
+Suppose your business’s temperature monitoring device allows the integration of live cold chain data with cloud-based analytics and data storage solutions.
+In that case, you can maximize your big data for predictive analytics.
 This feature is common among enterprise-level temperature monitoring technologies.

 4. It automates regular temperature recording.

-Recording cold temperatures manually or on paper runs the risk of missing proper documentation schedules, writing down the wrong details, and other crucial actions.
+Recording cold temperatures manually or on paper risks missing proper documentation schedules, writing down the wrong details, and other crucial actions.
 Temperature changes at specific times can also go out of your staff’s close observation as they attend to their other tasks.

-On the other hand, temperature monitoring technologies have automation capabilities that keep track of thermal readings accurately and on designated periods and intervals, such as every 30 or 60 minutes.
+On the other hand, temperature monitoring technologies have automation capabilities that keep track of thermal readings accurately and at designated periods and intervals, such as every 30 or 60 minutes.

 Customizable and user-friendly, these devices let business owners monitor and log a spectrum of information more quickly, such as humidity, pressure, temperature, and other relevant measures according to the installed sensors’ functionalities.